dardanbekteshi/rpyc_w_docker/README.md

-# RPyC proof of concept using Docker
+# RPyC illustrated using Docker

 A simple example of using RPyC for remote procedure calls in Python using Docker